 It is easy to get nostalgic for stuff.
 Every day I find myself fixating on things from the past.
-Usually it is not surprising stuff.
-A TV show, movie or a toy are easy thing to recall and to have a fondness for.
-Today though, it was something else.
+Usually, it is not surprising stuff.
+A TV show, movie, or a toy are easy things to recall and to have a fondness for.
+Today, though, it was something else.
 I went to use a pencil and realized I did not have a pencil sharpener.
 Instead of thinking of where I could find some handheld one, my mind went back to the beautiful wall-mounted manual pencil sharpeners of my youth.

 We had them in classrooms, of course, but my family also had one in the basement.
 It was randomly mounted on this support pillar near nothing.
 So the only reason you had to go to this area of the basement, was to sharpen a pencil.
 This was a thing I did often.
 Which when I was young was an event since I was terrified of the basement.
 Still, I needed to sharpen my pencils for school.
 So down the basement I went, nearly every day.

-That pencil sharpener was the one I used from before I could reach it, till I got the the pencils I sharpened and brought to college with me.
-One day I came home and it was just gone.
+That pencil sharpener was the one I used from before I could reach it until I got the pencils I sharpened and brought to college with me.
+One day I came home, and it was just gone.
 My mother thought one of my sisters took it, but neither of them would admit to it.
 Nor have I ever seen it at their houses.

 To this day, whenever I get the opportunity to sharpen my pencils on a hand-cranked pencil sharpener, I get to it with gusto.
 I just wish I had one right now.
 More to the point, I wish I still had that one from my childhood.